 Q&A: Free schools

-The coalition government is encouraging parents and independent groups in England to set up their own schools - called free schools.
-The first 24 opened last September, 55 are opening this autumn and the government says a further 114 will open from 2013.
+The coalition government has encouraging parents and independent groups in England to set up their own schools - called free schools.
+From 2013 there have been 174 open.
 The BBC News website examines key questions about free schools.

 What is a free school?